Pills open bottle box

 While opioids such as oxycodone are effective for treating pain after an accident, surgery, or other medical procedure, they are also highly addictive.
 As such, you can get addicted to oxycodone even though a doctor has prescribed it.

-If you or someone you love has become addicted to oxycodone and want to stop, you’ve come to the right place.
+If you or someone you love has become addicted to oxycodone and wants to stop, you’ve come to the right place.
 This article will look at everything you need to know about oxycodone withdrawal symptoms, the detox process, and how to detox successfully.
-We will also compare detoxing on your own versus receiving professional assistance during detox and what the most beneficial would be.
+We will also compare detoxing on your own versus receiving professional assistance during detox, and what would be most beneficial.

 Why is oxycodone so addictive?